 I will comply with any rules imposed by my institution and its institutional review board, as well as any federal, state and local laws and regulations, in each case, that apply to the use of these data, provided such institutional rules do not conflict with the obligations owed by me under this Agreement.

-I acknowledge that the data included in the AMP PD Knowledge Portal was generated under and is subject to an existing arrangement that has the following AMP PD Intellectual Property Policy that states: “AMP PD users agree not to file patent applications on research discoveries made using the AMP PD Data, except in the rare instance when a consensus of FNIH and the AMP PD Steering Committee and AMP PD Executive committee agree that it is in the best interests of the partnership and public health to do so.
+I acknowledge that the data included in the AMP PD Knowledge Platform was generated under and is subject to an existing arrangement that has the following AMP PD Intellectual Property Policy that states: “AMP PD users agree not to file patent applications on research discoveries made using the AMP PD Data, except in the rare instance when a consensus of FNIH and the AMP PD Steering Committee and AMP PD Executive committee agree that it is in the best interests of the partnership and public health to do so.
 Intellectual property developed under NIH awards are subject to applicable Federal law, regulation, and NIH policy.”
 Accordingly, it is in the rare instance that the AMP PD Partnership, through an approval protocol, will deem that it is in the best interest of the AMP PD Partnership and the public health to grant an exception.
 If an exception is granted, I agree to grant the funding partners of the AMP PD Partnership a nonexclusive, worldwide, royalty-free, sublicensable license to use and/or disclose the intellectual property rights therein for noncommercial research purposes.

-I understand in accessing the AMP PD Knowledge Portal I am not granted any intellectual property rights and I will not seek any right, title or interest in the clinical data, analysis results, or other intellectual property uploaded into the AMP PD Knowledge Portal that is owned by other individuals or entities without the express written consent of the individuals or entities who uploaded the information to AMP PD.
+I understand in accessing the AMP PD Knowledge Platform I am not granted any intellectual property rights and I will not seek any right, title or interest in the clinical data, analysis results, or other intellectual property uploaded into the AMP PD Knowledge Platform that is owned by other individuals or entities without the express written consent of the individuals or entities who uploaded the information to AMP PD.

 If I seek to publish manuscripts incorporating AMP PD Data or Study Materials, I agree to comply with the AMP PD Publications Policy guidelines, including sending manuscripts to the AMP PD Publications Committee (PC) for administrative review prior to publication of a final manuscript.